0xflux/ZestyChips/readme.md

 Requires >= .NET8.0

+Requires the c2 counterpart, written by me (0xflux) with no external dependencies: https://github.com/0xflux/SIMAP/

 ## Step 1 - run SIMAP (Simple IMAP)

 SIMAP, an application developed by me in Go, with no external dependancies, will run a simple IMAP server that we can communicate with.